TheOnceAndFutureSmalltalker/deep_q_learning_navigation/README.md

 ## Dependencies

-To run this code, you must have Python 3.6, Jupyter, PyTorch, NumPy, and Matplotlib installed.  you must also have Jupyter Notebook
+To run this code, you must have Python 3.6, Jupyter, PyTorch, NumPy, and Matplotlib installed.
+You must also have the

 ## Instructions